 These are the main (there are more!) sights of the so called European part of Istanbul which is the most popular among tourists.
-I visited all of them, but I still regret that I did not find time to go to the Istanbul Archaeology Museums.
-This is the reason I did not mention them in my list of 20, but they should definitely be number 21.
+I visited all of them, but I still regret that I did not find time to go to Istanbul Archaeology Museums.
+This is the reason I did not mention it in my list of 20, but it should definitely be number 21.

 Tourists stay mainly in the European part, but if you happen to cross the strait then take a look at Beylerbeyi palace, Anadolu Hisari, Haydarpaşa Terminal, and Maiden’s Tower.
 And take a walk along the Bağdat Avenue which is a kind of a shopping street with numerous malls, department stores, fashion shops, restaurants, bars, and all other imaginable places to have good time.